vishalkrishna8/text-to-speach-converter/README.md

 ## Text to speach converter

-This is text to speach converter website
+This is a simple implementation of a text-to-speech converter in JavaScript.

 **[Live demo](https://text-to-speach-converter.vercel.app/)**